SolidLabResearch/miravi-a-linked-data-viewer/README.md

         "variableExampleUri": ["<https://example.com/uri1>", "<https://example.com/uri2>"]
       },
       "askQuery": {
-        "trueText": "The text that is to be shown when the query result is true, only useful for ASK queries.", "falseText": "The text that is to be shown when the query result is true, only useful for ASK queries."
+        "trueText": "The text that is to be shown when the query result is true (in ASK queries).", "falseText": "The text that is to be shown when the query result is false (in ASK queries)."
       }
     },
     ... etc